Kokomo man gets 11 years in drug investigation

-A Kokomo man who pleaded guilty to possession of methamphetamine with the intent to distribute has now been sentenced to 11 years in federal prison for his role in the investigation.
+A Kokomo man who pleaded guilty to possession of methamphetamine with the intent to distribute has now been sentenced to 11 years in federal prison.

 Jerry Glenn, 36, was originally arrested in September 2021 on a felony charge of distribution of controlled substances as part of a wider drug investigation known as Operation Routine Maintenance, per a media release by the United States Attorney’s Office for the Southern District of Indiana.